Below is an outline of the Disaster Recovery Process followed by Delib. This process is in place 24/7, 365 days of the year.

 - Steps to resolution, including any measures put in place to mitigate the risk of repeat occurrence

 - Any service credit or other compensation offered by Delib, should the error have caused us to miss our Service Level Agreement targets

 When?
 All of this should happen within 1 working day of the resolution of the issue.

 7. Review and retrospective

-Once the error has been resolved, Delib will have a retrospective, to identify any long term counter-measures can be put in place to prevent a recurrence of the issue.
+Once the error has been resolved, Delib will have a retrospective to identify any long term counter-measures which can be put in place to prevent a recurrence of the issue.